edibotopic/edibotopic-website/content/blog/doing/2023-07-08-curtsy-rehearsed.md

 ## Goodbye Curtsy?

-This project has a lot of baggage, forged as it was in a crisis.
+This project had some degree of baggage, forged as it was in a crisis.
 I still associate the making of music with the job of doing lectures.
 As it was originally intended as "background music" I didn't want to foreground myself too much, which is one of the reasons vocals